 Restore your intimate wellness

 Every vagina is not identical and many elements can affect the appearance of the outer labia.
 If you are not confident or comfortable because of the shape and size of your labia, find out more information about vaginal rejuvenation surgery.
-Talk to Dr. Canales or Dr. Furnas about your needs and concerns so they can develop your unique labiaplasty surgical plan.
+Talk to Dr. Canales, Dr. Furnas, or Dr. Culbertson about your needs and concerns so they can develop your unique labiaplasty surgical plan.
 Schedule an appointment at Plastic Surgery Associates of Santa Rosa in Santa Rosa, CA to hear more about rejuvenation with a labiaplasty.